 Instructions

-- Place flesh of three avocados in a medium-sized mixing bowl
+- Place flesh of three avocados in a medium-sized mixing bowl3 avocados

-- Add minced garlic and lime juice to the avocados
+- Add minced garlic and lime juice to the avocados2 cloves of garlic, 1 lime Juiced

 - Mash avocado, garlic, and lime well with a fork or food masher for about one minute (this will take longer if using a fork), until it reaches your desired consistency

 - Add ½-¾ teaspoon of salt and mix well.
-Taste it. *If you think it needs more salt, add up to an additional ¼ teaspoon more salt, to taste.
+Taste it. *If you think it needs more salt, add up to an additional ¼ teaspoon more salt, to taste.½ teaspoon salt

 - Mix well.
 It's ready to serve!